I was wrong. I was so horribly wrong.

 Thank Elaria he'd gotten away somehow, but that seemed to only embarrass her more seeing the way all the adults reacted to her shocking him.
 Fueling the fire further, she'd chased him through the house throwing mana and curses after him.

 And he was quick.
 He was supposed to be a 2 year-old Human, yet he moved faster than a Celestial of her age.

-Once he went upstairs she thought she had him cornered, only to see the boy jump from a two-story building through wooden shutters.
-When she reached the window to look down a half second later she saw him finish clapping his hands in front of him and then, as if a bomb had gone off, all things from a point in front of the boy were blown away backwards.
+Once he went upstairs she thought she had him cornered, only to see the boy jump from a two-story building through wooden shutters, shocking her.
+When she reached the window to look down a half second later she saw him finish clapping his hands in front of him and then, as if a bomb had gone off, all things from a point in front of the boy were blown away backward.
 It wasn't particularly destructive 2 feet away from the blast, but everything in the area of it had been blasted into its surroundings, including the boy.
 All her emotions instantly gave way to fear in that moment.
 No child could survive that.

 And yet he had.
 She saw him from behind the adults and he looked like he'd fallen down a flight of stairs riddled with rough sharp edges, but that was it.
 She'd walked forward to apologize to him, but her Aunt wouldn't let her.
 She'd tried again, all she wanted was to say sorry to the boy, tell him it was her fault and beg her Aunt to fix him, but her Aunt turned and yelled at her again using her middle name, a name Vanessa knew she hated.